 Why do Romanian names end in u?

-Wondering why the surnames Popescu, Ionescu, and Constantinescu end in the same way?
+If you’re wondering why the surnames Popescu, Ionescu, and Constantinescu end in the same way, you’re not alone.

 This -scu ending means “the son of” or “belongs to.”
 It may come from the Latin suffix “iscus” meaning “belonging to the people.”